Plant eryngiums where there is bright light, poor soil and good drainage in order to develop a strong, rigid framework and steely patina.

 Some interesting sea holly trivia: the first known artist self-portrait in the history of Western art, by Albrecht Dürer (1471-1528), shows him as a gallant, well-dressed young man holding in his hand a sprig of sea holly.
 In Germany, sea holly signifies man’s fidelity and is sometimes considered to be an aphrodisiac.
 Some art historians think that this portrait was painted by the young Dürer as a gift to his betrothed, whom he married shortly after.

 Planting Diary Notes: We planted a sea holly at the allotment in our first summer of 2018.
 The big guy was worried it had died but we held off digging it out.
 It returned in 2019 but did not produce any flower heads and its growth was low and slow.
 We are trying to avoid over-watering as it is planted into heavy clay and probably has less-than-ideal-drainage for a drainage loving plant.
 We’ve been quite disappointed but in early August 2019 we noticed a second plant that has appeared at the side of the main plant.
 Hopefully this means it’s diverted it’s flowering energies to producing more plants, and will do much better next year.
 We can only live in hope!
 On 19 April 2020 we noticed the first emergent thistle-like leaves of the sea holly.
-We again live in hope that it will do better this year.
+We again live in hope that it will do better this year, but by end July 2020 is still now showing signs of flower formation.